OpenNews/srccon/session_proposal_guide.md

 We're always interested in new ideas, too, so feel free to propose something we've never imagined!

 It's also useful to think about information/activity density and, again, your desired takeaways.
-Over-programming a session with too many activities can make it impossible to get to your goals—but a session that's underdesigned can easily turn into a conversation between a handful of the loudest people.
+Over-programming a session with too many activities can make it impossible to get to your goals, but a session that's underdesigned can easily turn into a conversation between a handful of the loudest people.
 We're happy to help proposers figure out the right balance, and we don't expect you to have all the answers at the pitch stage, but it's good to start thinking about content density early on.
 (When in doubt, narrow your scope.)

 ## Pitching With a Co-Facilitator

 A co-facilitator for your SRCCON session can share the load of preparation and facilitation, as well as the fun of participating in the conference itself.
 If you're comfortable leading a session by yourself, that's great too!

-Only one person needs to submit the full session idea in our [call for participation form](/participation/form)—co-facilitators can let us know "somebody else has already listed me as a cofacilitator" in the form, and we'll link you all up.
+Only one person needs to submit the full session idea in our [call for participation form](/participation/form)—co-facilitators can let us know "somebody else has already listed me as a co-facilitator" in the form, and we'll link you all up.
 Feel free to work on the proposal together, but don't limit yourself to pitching with someone who can fill out the form sitting alongside you.

 We consider solo and team proposals alike.
 But if you feel like your session could benefit from a co-facilitator, we encourage you to consider pitching with someone from another organization, and/or with a different background from your own.
 If you've attended SRCCON before, you might even consider proposing with someone who hasn't been yet.
 (We won't reject proposals featuring two members of the same team, two SRCCON alums, etc., but we may favor proposals that mix it up.)